VeryGoodOpenSource/very_good_cli/bricks/test_optimizer/CONTRIBUTING.md

 ### Setting up your local development environment

-All commands are relative to `test_optimizer`, make sure to change your working directory before running these commands.

 1. Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment.
 Compatible Dart SDK versions with test optimizer can be found [here](https://github.com/VeryGoodOpenSource/very_good_cli/blob/main/bricks/test_optimizer/hooks/pubspec.yaml).
 If you have Flutter installed you likely have a valid Dart SDK version already installed.

 2. Install [Mason](https://github.com/felangel/mason/tree/master/packages/mason_cli#installation) in your local environment: